 * Livery costs.

 The grant is flexible and can be used towards covering the costs of natural service, Artificial Insemination (AI), or embryo transfer.
-The stallion chosen for the covering of a mare must be agreed by the Eriskay Pony Society Council and be a match from the SPARKS programme.
+The stallion chosen for the covering of a mare must be agreed by the Eriskay Pony Society Council and be a SPARKS match as described above.
+A full history of SPARKS, provided by the RBST, can be found here SPARKS(History)

 Arrangements between the owner of the mare/stallion and the stud are private.
 Any pre-mating health tests required by the owner must be carried out before travelling to the stud.